-- Written personal account of the accident and subsequent injuries/treatments
+- Your written personal account of the accident and subsequent injuries/medical care

-- Any photos of the accident scene or injuries
+- Photos of the accident scene or your injuries

-- Name, address and phone number of any witness to the accident
+- Names, addresses and phone numbers of any eyewitnesses to the accident

-While it’s impossible to predict with absolute certainty whether you will win or lose your Illinois truck accident lawsuit, there are some bell weather indicators that can help you better understand how much success you can have in court.
-Take a look at these issues to figure out what might be possible in your truck accident case:
+While it’s impossible to predict with absolute certainty whether you will win or lose your Illinois truck accident lawsuit, there are some inquiries you and your attorney can make that can be bellwether indicators of your chances of success:

-- Was the driver working at the time of the accident and en route to a worksite?
+- Was the truck driver working at the time of the accident or en route to a worksite?

-- Was the driver speeding at the time of the accident or under the influence?
+- Was the driver speeding or intoxicated at the time of the accident?

-- Did the accident happen because of a product malfunction such as a defective tire, seatbelt, or other item?
+- Did the accident happen because of faulty maintenance of the truck or a malfunction such as a defective tire or other piece of equipment?

 - Did the driver fail to signal prior to colliding with you?

-Rosenfeld Injury Lawyers meets with accident victims all across Illinois including those involved in truck collisions.
-We know that all of the forms, laws, and requirements can be confusing even overwhelming if you’ve never done it before.
-That is why we sit down with every one of our clients to walk them through the entire path of their case and explain exactly what we need to do to be successful.
-Plus, we'll do it for free until you're happy with the award or settlement.
-Want to hear what you can recover under Illinois law?
-Then call Rosenfeld Injury Lawyers today to find out!
+Rosenfeld Injury Lawyers LLC meets with accident victims involved in truck collisions from across Illinois.
+We know all the formalities and red tape involved in bringing an accident claim can be confusing and even overwhelming if you’ve never done it before.
+That’s why we sit down with every one of our clients and walk them through all the steps of their potential lawsuit and explain exactly what we need to do to be successful.
+Plus, we don’t charge you anything until you receive an award or settlement.
+Want to learn what you can recover under Illinois law?
+Call our respected truck accident law firm today to find out.